microsoft/FluidFramework/examples/apps/cra-demo/README.md

 };
 ```

-Now that we have state, we need a way to update that state as soon as the component loads.
+Now that we have state, we need a way to update that state when our React component loads.
 That's where we turn to `useEffect`.

 ### 4.b Load container and subscribe to changes to Fluid data